Dev-Friends-DAO/docs/docs/intro.md

 - we prefer onchain identity/data/activity as much as possible, rather than offchain
 - chain-agnostic; we fairly value blockchains and use blockchains in a more suitable way with other technologies
 - we prefer permissionlessness, transparency as much as possible, about things that should be
-- we prefer essential activities and validations, rather than pessimistic motivation and discussion; we welcome productive criticism, but it has to include better execution
+- we prefer essential activities and validations, rather than pessimistic motivation and discussion; we welcome productive criticism, but it has to include better proposal and/or execution
 - we all try to adopt and build fair, cool ecosystem, as technically as possible
 - there's no illogical discrimination as a person; which means kind of meritocracy but fair
 - we value autonomous motivation and actions; basically we all can't force someone about working time, but we should be collaborative and communicative for the project and its other members.